theomotola/Agile-Development-with-Azure/README.md

 ```

 **Create the Python Virtual Environment**

-You can create a Python virtual environment both locally and inside your Azure Cloud Shell environment.
-By creating the virtual environment in a home directory it won't accidentally be checked into your project.
+This can be done both locally and inside your Azure Cloud Shell environment.
+Creating the virtual environment in a home directory avoids accidental checks into the project.

 ```bash
 pip install virtualenv